highlight/highlight.io/docs-content/general/3_company/open-source/contributing/adding-an-sdk.md

 Data we send over the OpenTelemetry specification is as a [Trace](https://opentelemetry.io/docs/reference/specification/trace/) with attributes set per the [semantic conventions](https://opentelemetry.io/docs/reference/specification/trace/semantic_conventions/).
 When we create a Trace, we set three additional SpanAttributes to carry the Highlight context:

-- highlight_project_id - The Highlight Project ID provided to the SDK.
+- highlight.project_id - Highlight Project ID provided to the SDK

-- highlight_session_id - The Highlight Session ID provided as part of the X-Highlight-Request header on the network request.
+- highlight.session_id - Session ID provided as part of the `X-Highlight-Request` header on the network request

-- highlight_trace_id - The Highlight Request ID provided as part of the X-Highlight-Request header on the network request
+- highlight.trace_id - Request ID provided as part of the `X-Highlight-Request` header on the network request

 ### Reporting an Error as an OTEL Trace